ugmurthy/ollam2go/README.md

 # Ollama2Go

 `Ollama2Go` is a Single page application building using the REMIX-SPA framework.
-Here is a [starter repo](https://github.com/ugmurthy/remix-spa) for building a SPA is
+Here is a [starter repo](https://github.com/ugmurthy/remix-spa) for building a SPA.

 `Ollama2Go` uses a local LLM and is just for fun and is a basic chat application.
 You can select any local Ollama supported models and chat.

+[Olamma2Go - watch it in action]

 Basic Features: